 When picking up and holding your bearded dragon, there are a few behaviors to avoid at all costs.
 Here is a list of the main things to never do:

-Never, ever hold your bearded dragon on their back.
+Never, ever hold your bearded dragon on its back

 Their belly should always be facing the ground.

-Your dragon can suffocate under the weight of their organs if held on their back for prolonged amounts of time.
+Your dragon can suffocate under the weight of its organs if held on its back for prolonged amounts of time.